o3 BLOG | Investing

 ESG Investing and the Mining Sector

 The emergence of the COVID-19 pandemic brought far-reaching consequences for businesses across all sectors, causing many to slow their operations and pivot to coping strategies.
-Socioeconomic disparity and inequality at work became more apparent as marginalized and vulnerable communities experienced higher rates of financial loss and health risk.
+Socioeconomic disparity and inequality at work became more apparent as marginalized and vulnerable communities experienced higher financial loss and health risk rates.
 The reality of a looming climate crisis is more apparent now than ever, and global leaders are stepping up to address a profound need to shift to a more sustainable economy.
 As global leaders plan the economy’s recovery, a new conversation surrounding environmental, social, and governance (ESG) is taking place within the mining sector.
 Metals and minerals will be needed to facilitate the rebuilding of the economy.
 Key industry players must take action to implement frameworks to assess sustainability and ethical mining practices and solutions to protect the planet without losing sight of business objectives.

 What is ESG — The Three Pillars

 The environmental pillar is often the first thing that comes to mind when the topic of ESG arises.
 This pillar focuses on climate change, maintaining biodiversity, waste management, water and resource use and reducing the overall carbon footprint.
 There is a mutual financial benefit for companies, as minimizing energy expenditures, resource use and packaging materials generally decreases a company’s overall spend.

 The Social Pillar